What you'll need Resident Hand Book

 own renter's insurance.

-if the Resident does not check in by the third day of the RENTAL
+Resident does not check in by the third day of the RENTAL

 Transfers or Subleases